mediation

 Court is Public

-Anyone researching your past may review that public record and interpret what they discover however they choose.
-Attorneys and law firms routinely use public records to find embarrassing leverage or to establish a pattern of behavior against a person they intend to sue.
+So, anyone researching your past may review that public record and interpret what they discover however they choose.
+Attorneys and law firms routinely use public records to find embarrassing leverage or to establish a pattern against people they intend to sue.
+That is all the motivation anyone should need to avoid traditional court proceedings and only consider mediation to resolve a dispute.

 The Definition of Mediation

-Mediation is the most intelligent and reliable pathway to attain a desirable result.
+Mediation is the most intelligent and reliable pathway to attain a desirable result available to people today.
 Instead of risking the outcome on an attorney and a judge, in mediation, you maintain control throughout each step of the resolution process.
-For these reasons, mediation increases the odds exponentially for an outcome that best suits you.
+For these reasons, mediation increases the odds for an outcome that best suits you exponentially.

 How Mediation Works